sdowding/resume/README.md

 ## 🚀 Recent Experience

 ### Senior Backend Developer, KOHO
-###### May 2018 - Present, Toronto ON
+###### March 2020 - Present, Toronto ON

-KOHO is a Toronto based fintech focused on eliminating banking fees.
+KOHO is a fintech focused on eliminating banking fees.
 It allows customers to spend cash deposits using a VISA card and pay bills.

 #### Project: Migrating ████ to ██████████ (redacted)